 Sandwich Making Ministry

 We participate in Martha’s Table’s emergency food programs, which provide lunch and dinner daily to hundreds of homeless and low-income people.
 The programs rely heavily on donated sandwiches, canned goods and fresh produce to serve its clients meals throughout year.
-To help with that effort, volunteers meet at the Four Corners Campus on the first Saturday (8:45a.m. – 9:30a.m.) to make sandwiches.
+To help with that effort, volunteers meet at the Downtown Campus kitchen on the first Saturday (8:45a.m. – 9:30a.m.) to make sandwiches.

-Shepard’s Table is a nonprofit organization in downtown Silver Spring, supported by volunteers, religious organizations, government, businesses, foundations and individual donors.
-Members of the church volunteer with the setup and serving of dinner on the 2nd Tuesday of each month and the 3rd Wednesday of each month.
+Shepherd’s Table is a nonprofit organization in downtown Silver Spring, supported by volunteers, religious organizations, government, businesses, foundations and individual donors.
+Members of the church volunteer with the setup and serving of dinner on the 3rd Wednesday of each month and brunch on the 5th Saturday.
 Shepard’s Table also provides free eye care and a clothes closet (men’s and women’s clothing, towels and items such as shampoo, toothpaste, shaving cream and deodorant).